rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter/README.md

 To run the example, you just need to run the following commands from the top level folder.
 This example has been written to allow easy experimentation with the Shapes Demo shipped with *RTI Connext DDS* installer bundle.
+You will find some hardcoded references to ShapeType and Square.
+If you wish to create a real Routing Service adapter, you should modify the code and XML accordingly.

 There is 1 configuration (`-cfgName`) in the Routing Service XML file: